karawoo/titlegrob-doc/trig-position.md

 Kara Woo
 15 August, 2017

 Placement of strip text is incorrect when the text is at angles other than 0, 90, 180, 270.
-Testing out some trigonometry to improve this.
+Testing out some ways to improve this.

 ``` r
 library("ggplot2")